 Comparing Traditional Cigarettes with E-Cigarettes

-In the mid 90s, The Maher Law Firm was an integral part of taking down big Tobacco, helping the state of Florida win an $11.3 billion settlement.
+In the mid 90s, The Maher Law Firm played an integral part in the historic battle against Big Tobacco, helping the State of Florida win an $11.3 billion settlement.
 Now, decades later, there’s another tobacco villain killing our friends and family—electronic cigarettes.

 E-CIGARETTES VS. REGULAR CIGARETTES

 The dangers of conventional cigarettes are well known by now.
 It’s telling that most doctor visits begin with "Are you a smoker?”
-Taxes on boxes of cigarettes are sky high to discourage smoking.
+Taxes on packs of cigarettes are now sky high in order to discourage smoking.
 Black label warnings are on every carton of cigarettes.
 You can’t smoke in most restaurants and hotels anymore.
 The list goes on and on.

 But what about e-cigarettes?
 They’re marketed as a healthier option to those still wishing to smoke.
 But are they?

-As of September 2019, there have been 8 confirmed deaths linked to e-cigarette use and more than 530 probable cases of lung injuries.
-The latest reported death was a man from Missouri in his mid-40s with normal lunch function before he began vaping in May.
+As of October 2019, there have been 26 confirmed deaths linked to e-cigarette use and more than 1,299 probable cases of lung injuries.
+The latest reported death was a man from Missouri in his mid-40s with normal lung function before he began vaping in May.
 He was hospitalized on August 22 and died less than one month later.